“It’s me, hi!”

 It’s nice to be back

-I’m going to take us RIGHT back to 2010, where I started my first blog.
+I’m going to take us right back to 2010, where I started my first blog.
 It was the time when Tumblr was just starting to find its feet and I definitely wanted to be Andy Sachs when I grew up (minus Miranda Priestley, she would crush my soul).
-Day to day I worked at Topshop (RIP) and blogged, oh the glory days haha.
+Day to day I worked at Topshop (RIP) and I had a blog which used to get a pretty decent amount of views!

 So, let’s go back a few years!